tsdg112/tuya-smart-life-cli/README.md

 # smartlife_cli

-A command-life interface for Smart Life
+A command-line interface for Smart Life

 Usage: